 Applicants must have been born in Westphalia-Lippe, have lived there for at least two years, be studying at a university (junior or full student) or have completed their university degree in the region.
 They must not be older than 27 years of age at the application deadline.
 The competition is aimed at soloists (no ensembles, no organ, no conducting).

-Students at WWU Münster can now apply for ProTalent scholarships for the 2023/24 funding year.
-The program is aimed at WWU students who have achieved good to very good academic results to date, as well as first-year students whose previous performance suggests that they will be successful in their studies.
-In addition, personal career, social commitment and special social, family or personal circumstances are taken into account.
+In the period from 10 June - 1 July 2024, students at the University of Münster can apply for ProTalent scholarships in the funding year 2024/25.
+The programme is aimed at students at the University of Münster who have achieved good to very good academic results to date, as well as first-year students whose previous performance suggests that they will be successful in their studies.
+Personal background, social commitment and special social, family or personal circumstances are also taken into account.
+More information for sponsors and interested parties can be found here, access to the application portal and information on how to apply can be found here.
+The application deadline ends on 1 July 2024, the funding year begins on 1 October 2024.

 Thanks to the Ernst von Siemens Music Foundation!